Mr-Mappie/mappie/website/src/posts/object-mapping/posts/implicit.md

 ```
 and the nested mapper from `Gender` to `GenderDto` will be generated automatically as they both contain the same enum
 entries.

-Note that at this point, this is implemented only for enum classes.
-Class mappers is work in progress and will be added
-soon.

 ## Default Arguments
 Mappie also considers default arguments as a possibility.